dbader/node-datadog-metrics/README.md

 # datadog-metrics
-> Buffered metrics reporting via the DataDog HTTP API.
+> Buffered metrics reporting via the Datadog HTTP API.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-Datadog-metrics lets you collect application metrics through DataDog's HTTP API.
-Using the HTTP API has the benefit that you **don't need to install the DataDog Agent (StatsD)**.
+Datadog-metrics lets you collect application metrics through Datadog's HTTP API.
+Using the HTTP API has the benefit that you **don't need to install the Datadog Agent (StatsD)**.
 Just get an API key, install the module and you're ready to go.

 The downside of using the HTTP API is that it can negatively affect your app's performance.
-Datadog-metrics **solves this issue by buffering metrics locally and periodically flushing them** to DataDog.
+Datadog-metrics **solves this issue by buffering metrics locally and periodically flushing them** to Datadog.

 ## Installation